shibhuSudakar/antonysajeev-BugReports/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
-   Discribe what was expected to happen.
+   =Discribe what was expected to happen.

 **Screenshots**
-If applicable add some screenshots
+= If applicable add some screenshots